digitalbricklayer/digitalbricklayer/README.md

 ### Hi there 👋

-- :telescope: I’m working as a jack-of-all-trades Magento wrangler on an e-commerce site.
+- :telescope: I’m currently looking for work as a software developer.
+If you need some C# work done, please get in touch.

 - :seedling: Exploring networking and DevOps.